Boris Johnson flies back to Britain to attempt rapid comeback

 The potential candidates to replace Prime Minister Liz Truss, who dramatically quit on Thursday after only six weeks in power, were embarking on a frantic weekend of lobbying to secure enough nominations to enter the leadership contest before Monday's deadline.

-The trade minister James Duddridge said on Friday Johnson told him he is "up for it" and the former leader will fly back to Britain on Saturday.
+The trade minister James Duddridge said on Friday Johnson had told him he was "up for it".

-Johnson was booed by some passengers on the plane to Britain, according to a Sky News journalist on the flight.
+Johnson was booed by some passengers on the plane to Britain, according to a Sky News reporter on the flight which is expected to arrive in London on Saturday morning.

-It would be an extraordinary political resurrection for the former journalist, who left office shrouded in scandal but grumbling that his colleagues "changed the rules halfway through" a race - a swipe at the Conservative lawmakers who did not allow him to serve a full term.
+It would be an extraordinary political resurrection for the former journalist and Mayor of London, who left office shrouded in scandal but grumbling that his colleagues "changed the rules halfway through" a race - a swipe at the Conservative lawmakers who did not allow him to serve a full term.

 Former defence minister Penny Mordaunt became the first candidate to officially declare an intention to run to be the next leader of the Conservative Party, but Johnson and Rishi Sunak, once his finance minister, led potential contenders ahead of voting next week.